6a6aQth/LuxeBeauty-website-booking-system/README.md

 *   **Added `key` prop to `DialogContent`:** This ensures the dialog content re-mounts when the `selectedDate` changes, preventing stale state issues with time slot selection.

 ---
 **Note:** This documentation is a living document and may be updated as the project evolves.
+PayCangu